Developer Guide

 Attention

-As a Docker container with a test databases needs to be started for the integration tests, it may take a bit before the tests themselves start executing.
+As a Docker container with a test database needs to be started for the integration tests, it may take a bit before the tests themselves start executing.
 After the tests have been run, the database will be shut down again.

 If you are running Docker inside of a VM and are running the integration tests with ssl.CERT_REQUIRED, inside your VM map the exasol-test-database to the associated IP address.
 This mapping is required due to how the certificate was created & for hostname resolution.